Jotunn/kbnhud/README.md

 __To install the HUD as a .vpk file (somewhat advanced):__

 Cut the "fonts" folder from inside "resource".
 Create a new folder inside "custom" called KBNHud fonts, and create a new "resource" folder inside that.
 Place the "fonts" folder in there.
 Then run the main KBNHud folder through vpk.exe and install that.
-Your "custom" folder should look like this: http://i.imgur.com/WewuqEH.png
+Your "custom" folder should look like [this](http://i.imgur.com/WewuqEH.png).

-Thanks to Calcium (http://steamcommunity.com/id/TheCalcium) for this info.
+Thanks to [Calcium](http://steamcommunity.com/id/TheCalcium) for this info.

 ***Windows***